emoncms/emoncms/docs/SharedLinuxHostingInstall.md

 4) In your shared hosting /home/username folder create a folder called emoncmsdata to hold your emoncms feed data.
 (Note: NOT public_html as the data files should not be publicly accessible).
-Then create three folders within your emoncmsdata folder called: phpfiwa, phpfina and phptimeseries
+Then create three folders within your emoncmsdata folder called: phpfina and phptimeseries

 5) In the emoncms app directory make a copy of example.settings.ini and call it settings.ini.